tanksdude/twin-stick-shooter-game-1/README.md

 ### Prerequisites (TODO)

 * If compiling from source, you'll want Visual Studio
-* OpenGL 3.3 or later
+* ?GHz+ CPU recommended
     * TODO
-    * Earlier versions probably work if you update the shaders
-* 3GHz+ CPU recommended (2GHz is probably fine)
+* ?MB RAM
     * TODO
-* RAM requirements unknown, but 100MB is good
-    * TODO
 * No audio requirements
 * **Windows-only** (but the source code is right here so try some stuff if you want to)
+    * 32-bit only because Windows sucks

 ## License